Clarithromycin (By mouth)

 - There are many other drugs that can interact with clarithromycin.
 Make sure your doctor knows about all other medicines you are using.
 Tell your doctor if you are also using any of the following:

-- Alfentanil, alprazolam, atorvastatin, bromocriptine, cilostazol, colchicine, cyclosporine, digoxin, itraconazole, midazolam, methylprednisolone, omeprazole, phenobarbital, phenytoin, pravastatin, quetiapine, rifabutin, sildenafil, tacrolimus, tadalafil, theophylline, tolterodine, triazolam, valproate, vardenafil, vinblastine, St John's wort
+- Alfentanil, alprazolam, atorvastatin, bromocriptine, cilostazol, colchicine, cyclosporine, digoxin, itraconazole, midazolam, methylprednisolone, omeprazole, phenobarbital, phenytoin, pravastatin, quetiapine, rifabutin, sildenafil, tacrolimus, tadalafil, theophylline, tolterodine, triazolam, valproate, vardenafil, vinblastine, or St John's wort

 - Blood pressure medicine